 Thanks to companies like BeautyCounter, we have safer options in the form of:

-I’ll be sharing why – after examining most of the sunscreens on the market today – I believe BeautyCounter to be THE best mineral based sunscreen money can buy, and – more importantly – how you can get your hands on some as well.
+I’ll be sharing why – after examining most of the sunscreens on the market today – I believe BeautyCounter to be THE best mineral based sunblock money can buy, and – more importantly – how you can get your hands on some as well.

 Here’s the thing: Information in regards to sunscreen, health, and safety can be found everywhere.
 Everyone has an opinion.
-As much as I like to respect people’s right to have an opinion, the sad truth is that not everyone has based their (sometimes STRONG) opinion on fact based research.
+As much as I like to respect people’s right to have an opinion, the sad truth is that not everyone has based their (sometimes STRONG) opinion on science based research.

 After all, what is the point of using potentially dangerous chemicals to prevent the sun from killing us when – in the end – the chemicals are potentially even more harmful than the sunshine itself?

 My personal questions about sunscreen started when I found out my mother, who was literally the sunscreen police when I was growing up, and an avid sunscreen wearer herself, was diagnosed with stage 4 melanoma on her face.
-It was devastating.
+It was devastating!

 What’s more, it challenged my lifelong belief that sunscreen was always effective.
 So my quest for information began.
-Thankfully, I came across a great resource early on that answered all my questions.

 Chemical Vs. Mineral Sunscreen